techgrounds/techgrounds-shamimkhaliq71/02_Networking_2/5_IP_addressing.md

 - Ontdek wat je publieke IP adres is van je laptop en mobiel op wifi.
 Zijn de adressen hetzelfde of niet?
 Leg uit waarom.

-IP addresses are not the same, because they are connected to different networks.
+IP addresses are not the same, because they are connected to different networks. (see screenshot)

 - Ontdek wat je privé IP adres is van je laptop en mobiel op wifi.
 Zijn de adressen hetzelfde of niet?
 Leg uit waarom.
 They are different IP adresses, same as above they are connected to different networks.